You can buy alcohol in the grocery store. It’s served at just about every get-together you attend. Even your mother drinks it!

 What that kind of thinking fails to take into account, however, is that alcohol detox can be extremely dangerous, even deadly.

-Alcohol Detox Dangers
+Dangers of Alcohol Detox

 Mild symptoms of alcohol withdrawal can begin about six hours after you stop drinking and can include anxiety, shaky hands, nausea, vomiting, sweating and insomnia.